-Next, we will discuss link schemes which are also known as manipulative linking.
-It is one of the most common tactics of black hat SEO propagators who use hidden links spread across the web page.
+Next, we will discuss link schemes known as manipulative linking.
+It is one of the most common black hat SEO propagators tactics who use hidden links spread across the web page.

 In some cases, these websites may physically hide the keywords by matching the colour of the text to the background shade.
 And, when users click on the keywords, it leads to mutual backlinking.

 Usually, the purpose of a link is to direct site visitors to another website with relevant content, which helps improve the ranking.
-But rather than adding worthwhile links, black hat SEO websites use irrelevant links that have no value.
+But rather than adding helpful links, black hat SEO websites use irrelevant links with no value.

-So, if you come across any such links or find keywords written in smaller fonts, something might be fishy.
+So, something might be fishy if you come across any such links or find keywords written in smaller fonts.

 3. Hidden Text

-Similar to hidden links, black hat SEO proponents colour certain texts so that they blend with the website’s background design.
-This makes the particular word or link invisible to users, which means that you might not find the content irrelevant.
+Like hidden links, black hat SEO proponents colour specific texts to blend with the website’s background design.
+This makes the particular word or link invisible to users, which means you might not find the content irrelevant.

-It also helps sneak in more keywords and links that search engines may find useful to answer a query.
-Additionally, another malicious strategy is to reduce the font size of certain texts, maybe even to zero.
+It also helps sneak in more keywords and links that search engines may find helpful to answer a query.
+Another malicious strategy is to reduce the font size of specific texts, maybe even to zero.

 Grey Hat SEO

-There is another category between white hat SEO and black hat SEO known as grey SEO.
-As the name suggests, it is difficult to define what this SEO strategy entails; it could be good, bad, or both.
+Another category between white hat SEO and black hat SEO is grey SEO.
+As the name suggests, defining what these SEO strategies entail; could be good, bad, or both.

 You should know that Google recognises it as an SEO practice, but its terms and conditions are far from clear.
-Additionally, due to overlapping areas between black and white hat techniques, the website may still occupy a higher ranking position.
+Additionally, the website may still occupy a higher ranking position due to overlapping areas between black and white hat techniques.

-That said, in a different context, users might report it as spam.
-So, how will you identify a grey SEO strategy?
+In a different context, users might report it as spam.
+So, how will you identify grey SEO strategies?
 We have mentioned two points below to help you.

 1. Lack Of Transparency

-A simple way to describe grey SEO is the way search engines respond to the website.
+A simple way to describe grey SEO is how search engines respond to the website.
 Depending on the search engines’ changing guidelines, it could be either right or wrong.

-At this point, a popular saying comes to mind - no risk, no gain.
-Needless to say, some prefer using grey SEO tactics and run the risk of being penalised.
+At this point, a famous saying comes to mind — no risk, no gain.
+Some prefer using grey SEO tactics and run the risk of being penalised.
 Others prefer to play it safe and improve their SEO architecture to serve customers.

 2. No Clear Guidelines

 Further adding to the blurriness is the lack of guidelines on what Google might or might not allow.
-We suggest reading the norms and regulations of ethical SEO practices to ensure that search engines do not flag your website.
+We suggest reading the norms and regulations of ethical SEO practices ensuring that search engines do not flag your website.